There's a lot more to paying for college than just adding up the tuition and fees. Let us help you estimate how much your degree from UMKC will cost.

 Residency discounts

-All Missouri residents, including lawful permanent residents, pay a lower tuition rate than out-of-state students in the same program.
-However, residents of some other states and the military may qualify for lower tuition rates.
-Plus, we provide scholarships that make up the difference between the in-state rate and the nonresident tuition rate for some nonresident students, including a scholarship that provides an in-state tuition rate for all eligible newly enrolled nonresident undergraduate students.
+Residents of some states and the military may qualify for tuition discounts.
+Plus, we provide scholarships for nonresidents that make up the difference between the in-state rate and the nonresident tuition rate.

 Special circumstances